cjdbarlow/Part-One/gastric_secretions.md

 # Gastric Secretions {#id}
 > Describe the composition, volumes and regulation of gastrointestinal secretions

-The GIT produces a a number of substances which can be classified by region and function:
+The GIT produces a number of substances which can be classified by region and function:
 * Saliva
     * H<sub>2</sub>O (98%)
     * Digestive proteins